 Aasiaat or Ausiait, formerly Egedesminde, is a town in the Qeqertalik municipality in western Greenland, located in the heart of Aasiaat Archipelago at the southern end of Disko Bay.
 With a population of 3,069 as of 2020, it is Greenland’s fourth-largest town.

 The ferry entered into the harbor…

 There we stepped off board and threw our luggage onto a waiting truck which would transport it towards the Sjomanshjemmet hotel.
-But The wandelgek didn’t stay, but immediately borded another ship because we were going on another whale hunt (read more about that in my next upcoming Greenland weblog).Share this blog on:
+But The Wandelgek didn’t stay, but immediately boarded another ship because he was going on another whale hunt (read more about that in my next upcoming Greenland weblog).Share this blog on:

 or even better Follow Wandelgek on: